-We treat the second term in the LHS as a perturbation.
-An order of the magnitude estimate in Appendix \ref{app:perturbation_validation} shows that the magnetic field needs to be of the order of hundreds of Tesla for this term to be of the same magnitude as the other term, $\frac{g_{_{\vec{k}}}}{\tau_{_{\vec{k}}}}$.
-Since the magnetic field in the laboratories are much less than that, we can treat it as a perturbation.
-We would see that this term gives rise to the (ordinary) Hall effect in samples with a non-zero Berry curvature, and that is why we would not completely neglect it.
-Up to linear order in external fields, the solution of Eq. \eqref{Eq:BTE_Final_Form} is (see Appendix \ref{app:BTE_Calc}),
+The second term in the LHS of Eq. \eqref{Eq:BTE_Final_Form} gives rise to the (ordinary) Hall effect in samples with a non-zero Berry curvature, and that is why we would not completely neglect it.
+Up to linear order in external fields, the solution of Eq.\ \eqref{Eq:BTE_Final_Form} is (see Appendix \ref{app:BTE_Calc}),

-where $\vec{S} = e\vec{E} + \grad{\mu} + \frac{\varepsilon_{_{\vec{k}}} - \mu}{T} \grad{T}$.\footnote{It can be easily verified that when there is no Berry curvature, and the band is parabolic with an effective mass $m^*$, and the scattering time $\tau$ is independent of $\vec{k}$, this solution produces the same electric conductivity tensor which is also obtained from the Drude model, $\stackrel{\leftrightarrow}{L}_{11} =\stackrel{\leftrightarrow}{\sigma} = \frac{n e^2 \tau}{m^*} $, where $\omega_c = \frac{eB}{m^*}$ is the cyclotron frequency.} Having obtained Eq. \eqref{Eq:g_solution}, $g_{\vec{k}}$ has to be substituted in the expressions of transport currents, Eq. \eqref{Eq:transport-electric-current-zero-mag-with-magnetization} and Eq. \eqref{Eq:heat-current-density-transport}, and the transport coefficients $\stackrel{\leftrightarrow}{L}_{11}$, $\stackrel{\leftrightarrow}{L}_{12}$, $\stackrel{\leftrightarrow}{L}_{21}$ and $\stackrel{\leftrightarrow}{L}_{22}$ can be read off.
+where $\vec{S} = e\vec{E} + \grad{\mu} + \frac{\varepsilon_{_{\vec{k}}} - \mu}{T} \grad{T}$.\footnote{It can be easily verified that when there is no Berry curvature, and the band is parabolic with an effective mass $m^*$, and the scattering time $\tau$ is independent of $\vec{k}$, this solution produces the same electric conductivity tensor which is also obtained from the Drude model, $\stackrel{\leftrightarrow}{L}_{11} =\stackrel{\leftrightarrow}{\sigma} = \frac{n e^2 \tau}{m^*} $, where $\omega = \frac{eB}{m^*}$ is the cyclotron frequency.} Having obtained Eq.\ \eqref{Eq:g_solution}, $g_{\vec{k}}$ has to be substituted in the expressions of transport currents, Eq.\ \eqref{Eq:transport-electric-current-zero-mag-with-magnetization} and Eq.\ \eqref{Eq:heat-current-density-transport}, and the transport coefficients $\stackrel{\leftrightarrow}{L}_{11}$, $\stackrel{\leftrightarrow}{L}_{12}$, $\stackrel{\leftrightarrow}{L}_{21}$ and $\stackrel{\leftrightarrow}{L}_{22}$ can be read off.
 However, the actual computation will require the band structure and the Bloch eigenfunctions (to calculate the Berry curvature).